Written by: Daniel Mpala

-“We elected to go for a for a canteen point of sale software platform with touch screens — pretty old tech in hindsight — but a partner was willing to customise it for us and introduce important student safety and learning features,” says Adler.
+“We elected to go for a canteen point of sale software platform with touch screens and swipe cards— pretty old tech in hindsight — but a partner was willing to customise it for us and introduce important student safety and learning features,” says Adler.

 “It worked, but not well enough.
 There was still a lot of cash on campus, there was no peer-to-peer transfers ability, and the cash-loader machine we bought wasn’t particularly reliable,” he explains.